Chime right in! (no registration req'd)-----

 The skin of the aircraft appears to be shiny aluminium - I assume anodized - and I do not want to damage it in any way as we try to clean it.
 But it has lots of white streaks so dirt, salts (acid rain?), and other deposits.
 You can actually feel the height of the streaks on the lower part of the fuselage.

 What will cut the dirt and streaks to restore the shine without cutting the surface of the skin?
-Is "Nevr-Dull [linked by editor to product info at Amazon]" safe on this skin?
+Is "Nevr-Dull [affil. link to info/product on Amazon]" safe on this skin?
 Is there specific cleaners for this type of aircraft skin?

 Thanks for any advice and help.Kirk Ransom